vidbina/vidbina.github.io/_posts/2016-01-25-to-my-brother.markdown

 You're an annoying little brat and I love the fact that you always try to get back at me.

-And I'm so fucking glad it was just a nightmare!
+And I'm so f:bomb:ing glad it was just a nightmare!
 Can't wait to punch you in the chest again, just to celebrate the fact you're alive as ever!
 Love ya and stay alive, Warrior Brother; which rhymes which Mario Brother[^mario] so here is a matching gif with that... :stuck_out_tongue: